DOES ERNEST LLOYD LUZADDER HAVE BARUCH LOUSASDA ANCESTRY VIA HIS MOTHER?

 1. In Feb 2025, using the complete set of 12 probable Lousada descendants, and using Qmatch (3cM, P=7), we found that the increased number of single matches gave no enhancement of the inconclusive Ernest Lloyd multiple matches found with 7 Lousada descendants (Ju, JG, SW, B, Je, Ed and MD) on Cr2, Cr6, Cr12 and Cr13 as reported in our 2023 8 by 8 study, while creating 2 new inconclusive strong triples - on Cr1 (with none of the 5 new Lousada descendants) and on Cr21 (with 2 of the 5 new Lousada descendants).
 The 5 new Lousada descendants (RF, RM, Allan, J and TP) in fact generated only 19 additional single matches which is about half the rate of the older 7 who produced 49.
 The 3 strong ELL triples on Cr1, Cr12 and Cr21 showed inconsequential results when examined at P=3.

 2. Previously, we suggested in the absence of a better hypothesis that the mother of Aaron #1226 may have been a relative of Mary Griffin #1292.
-But now, with common Baruch Lousada ancestry accounting for matches with Je, this suggestion may still have merit, but could apply either to the maternal grandmother or to the father of Aaron #1226.
-Our chart of the first descendants of Aaron 1226 may be found here.
+But now, even with common Baruch Lousada ancestry accounting for matches with Je, this suggestion may still have merit, but could apply either to the maternal grandmother or to the father of Aaron #1226.
+Our chart of the first descendants of Aaron #1226 may be found here and shows Mary Griffin #1292.

-3. Thus we considered the possibility that she was a Myers in-law but rejected the possibility that she was a widow of Michael Michael who died in 1736, the year his sister Blume married Aaron #53, as Michael's will in ref 326 shows no wife or son.
+3. Thus we considered whether she was a Myers in-law but rejected the possibility that she was a widow of Michael Michael who died in 1736, the year his sister Blume married Aaron #53, as Michael's will in ref 326 shows no wife or son.
 Blume's marriage with Aaron #53 was probably a consequence of her father's business activities and move to Curacao.
+Our USA Lousada chart shows this family.